tomgxz/Kraken/REPORT.md

       <h4 class="settings-content-option-title text dark bold danger">
         Delete Account</h4>

       <p class="settings-content-option-caption text small dark">
-        This will remove all trace of your account from our servers, and is an irreversable actions.
+        This will remove all trace of your account from our servers, and is an irreversable action.
 It is recommended that you export your account data before doing this.
       </p>